-Contact individual school psychology programs to learn what opportunities and concentrations may be available.
+Contact individual school psychology schools to learn what opportunities and concentrations may be available.

 Types of school psychology masters programs you might consider include the following.

-These and other school psychologist degrees may vary on an individual basis.
+School psychologist graduate degree programs may vary on an individual basis.
 Not all schools may offer every option.
 As such, make sure you follow up with your chosen school for more specific information.

 One consideration when choosing potential programs is the thesis requirement.
-If you are planning to go on and earn your doctorate, choosing masters in school psychology programs that include a thesis may be an advantage.
-On the other hand, if you have no intention of pursuing higher education after the masters level, a program focused on applying your knowledge in the field and gaining practical experience may be a preferable if you are not interested in continuing higher education.
+If you are planning to go on and earn your doctorate, a masters in school psychology program that includes a thesis may be an advantage.
+A program focused on applying your knowledge in the field and gaining practical experience may be a preferable if you are not interested in continuing higher education.

 Most school psychology masters programs are likely to include some kind of field experience requirement.
 This entails specific sub programs such as a practicum or a required internship.
-The essential difference between those is that a practicum is field experience offered in conjunction with a course and specific academic expectations, and might include a project.
-An internship, meanwhile, would more closely resemble the day-to-day reality of working as a school psychologist in a professional capacity.
+The essential difference is that a practicum is field experience offered in conjunction with a course and specific academic expectations that might include a project.
+Meanwhile, an internship will focus on the day-to-day reality of working as a school psychologist in a professional capacity.

 Each school may handle these experiences a little differently, so make sure you follow up with your programs with any questions.